slviajero/tinybasic/README.md

 Microcontroller specific features are EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function, Wire library support, RF2401 support andsimple MQTT / Wifi support on ESP.

+## Files in this archive

+basic.c is the program source. basic.h is the header file.

+IoTBasic/IoTBasic.ino is a copy of basic.c.
+The Arduino and POSIX source code is the same.

+In addition to this file and basic.h you need a hardware definition file.

+For the Arduino IDE place hardware-arduino.h in your Arduino sketch directory.
+These are the platform specific definitions and a thin OS like layer for hardware abstraction.
+All platforms from tiny AVR168 up to the powerful ESP32, RP2040 and STM32 are covered by this one file.
+Actually this is not only a header but really a complete library.
+I will rewrite this code in the future and make it a library.

+For POSIX OSes you need hardware-posix.h in your working directory.
+GCC compiles BASIC for Linux, Mac (primary dev platform), Windows (with MINGW), and MSDOS (Turbo C 2).

+utility/monitor.py is a little serial monitor to interact with the running BASIC interpreter on the Arduino.
+It allows very simple loading of files into the Arduino and saving of output to a file on a computer. utility/arduinoterm is a wrapper of monitor.py.

+utility/dosify converts the code to tcc 2.01 ready format to be compiled in DOSBOX.

+examples contains a lot of demo programs and games ported to BASIC.

+MANUAL.md is the BASIC manual.

+The folder TinybasicArduino is kept for compatibility purposes.
+This is my working code.
+Things may be broken here.

+TinyVT52 is a VT52 terminal emulation for Arduinos.

 ## Software and documentation

 Most of the builtin Arduino demos are ported to BASIC and published here https://github.com/slviajero/tinybasic/tree/main/examples.
 These programs are the BASIC versions of the C++ programs in https://docs.arduino.cc/built-in-examples/.
 Please look at this original Arduino website for wiring and project information.